mozilla-mobile/firefox-tv/README.md

 ```

 Reports can be found at `app/build/jacoco/jacoco<buildVariant>TestReport/html/index.html`

+### UI Testing
+To run all UI tests, follow these steps

+1. Connect to one device
+  - Either use `adb connect` for a real device, or start an emulator instance using AVD
+  - Prefer a real device (emulators will fail some tests)
+  - The next step will fail if you are connected to more than one device
+2. Run `./gradlew connectedAndroidTest` from the command line
+  - Aliasing this command is recommended

 ### Pre-push hooks
 To reduce review turn-around time, we'd like all pushes to run tests locally.
 We'd